open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>effect</b></td>
         <td>string</td>
         <td>
           Effect indicates the taint effect to match.
-Empty means match all taint effects.<br/>
+Empty means match all taint effects.
+When specified, allowed values are NoSchedule, PreferNoSchedule and NoExecute.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>key</b></td>
         <td>string</td>
         <td>
           Key is the taint key that the toleration applies to.
-Empty means match all taint keys.<br/>
+Empty means match all taint keys.
+If the key is empty, operator must be Exists; this combination means to match all values and all keys.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>operator</b></td>
         <td>string</td>
         <td>
           Operator represents a key's relationship to the value.
-Valid operators are Exists and Equal.<br/>
+Valid operators are Exists and Equal.
+Defaults to Equal.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>tolerationSeconds</b></td>
         <td>integer</td>
         <td>
-          TolerationSeconds represents the period of time the toleration (which must be of effect NoExecute, o<br/>
+          TolerationSeconds represents the period of time the toleration (which must be of effect NoExecute, otherwise this field is ignored) tolerates the taint.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>